crm416/crm416.github.io/_posts/2016-02-22-code-review.md

 Of course, these are generalizations, and as I've grown, the lines have blurred.
 (In particular, my ability to make high-level observations on the basis of a Phrabicator-read alone has improved—a progression that's also been influenced by increased familiarity with the codebase.)

-Nonetheless, reading code from these two perspectives together has helped me deliver more wholistic reviews, as both sets of comments are useful in their own ways.
+Nevertheless, reading code from these two perspectives together has helped me deliver more wholistic reviews, as both sets of comments are useful in their own ways.

 My (loose) rule for the past few weeks has thus been to read through any non-trivial changes in both environments.
 This cuts both ways in that: